 "Commander Shepard now works for Cerberus...
 Cerberus.
 Makes you wonder, doesn't it?
 Makes you wonder if maybe, just maybe, he knows something we don't.
 We have to take a break.
 We'll be right back..."

 Throughout the known galaxy, accretion disks formed with many compositions.
 Some gas, some ice, others mineral.
 One particular disk was unique, a black hole surrounded by the shattered hulls of ships of every size and design.
-Countless numbers of metallic carcasses drifted lazily in their orbit, marking eons of death and destruction, a final graveyard for all civilizations that had come before only to be scoured clean from the galaxy.
+Countless numbers of metallic carcasses drifted lazily in orbit, marking eons of destruction, a final graveyard for all civilizations that had come before only to be scoured clean from the galaxy.
 Indeed, most were silent memorials to cultures long dead and undiscovered, never known and thus never forgotten.

 Far at its edge, in the shadow of a gutted hulk almost a kilometer in length, the Normandy SR-2 lurked in darkness as her crew worked feverishly to keep her from becoming the latest monument.